 Peter Rosenbaum is Professor of Paediatrics at McMaster University and has held a Tier 1 Canada Research Chair since 2001.
 In 1989 he co-founded CanChild Centre for Childhood Disability Research at McMaster.

 Dr. Rosenbaum has held more than 80 peer-reviewed research grants and is a contributing author to almost 300 peer-reviewed journal articles and book chapters.
 He has also been a guest lecturer in 20 countries.
-He co-authored ‘Cerebral Palsy: From Diagnosis to Adult Life’ (2012), and has co-editing the recently-released ‘Life Quality Outcomes of Children and Young Adults with Neurological and Developmental Conditions’ (2013) as well as a second edition of the ‘Gross Motor Function Measure’ book with CanChild colleagues (2013).
+He co-authored ‘Cerebral Palsy: From Diagnosis to Adult Life’ (2012), and co-edited the recently-released ‘Life Quality Outcomes of Children and Young Adults with Neurological and Developmental Conditions’ (2013) as well as a second edition of the ‘Gross Motor Function Measure’ book with CanChild colleagues (2013).

 In the role of teacher and mentor Dr. Rosenbaum has been a supervisor or committee member with about 50 master’s and doctoral level students, including students at the Universities of Oxford, Utrecht, Witwatersrand, and Toronto in addition to McMaster.